RAM Evaluation Results

 Uniform 4-bit4.05 GB42.83% (-1.8%)58.14% (-1.9%)10.249

-Key finding: The ordering BF16 > RAM v3-opt > Uniform 4-bit is consistent across all three metrics.
-RAM beats uniform 4-bit on ARC-Challenge (43.43% vs 42.83%), demonstrating that sensitivity-aware bit allocation preserves reasoning capability better than uniform compression.
-On HellaSwag, both quantised variants land within 0.02 percentage points of each other, suggesting this benchmark is less sensitive to per-tensor precision allocation.
+What we found: The ordering BF16 > RAM v3-opt > Uniform 4-bit holds across all three metrics.
+RAM beats uniform 4-bit on ARC-Challenge (43.43% vs 42.83%), showing that sensitivity-aware bit allocation does a better job of preserving reasoning than uniform compression.
+On HellaSwag, both quantised variants land within 0.02 percentage points of each other.
+That benchmark just isn't very sensitive to per-tensor precision differences.

-The practical implication: RAM v3-opt gives you better reasoning quality than uniform 4-bit at a 49% size premium (6.05 GB vs 4.05 GB).
-Whether that trade-off is worth it depends on your deployment constraints.
+In practical terms, RAM v3-opt gives you better reasoning quality than uniform 4-bit at a 49% size premium (6.05 GB vs 4.05 GB).
+Whether that trade-off makes sense depends on your deployment constraints.

 Bit Allocation Analysis

-RAM’s core mechanism is assigning different bit widths to different tensors based on their quantisation sensitivity.
-How those bits actually get distributed reveals how each model’s architecture interacts with the allocation algorithm.
+RAM's core trick is giving different bit widths to different tensors based on quantisation sensitivity.
+Looking at how those bits actually get distributed tells you a lot about how each model's architecture interacts with the allocator.

 Qwen3-8B Bit Distribution